crashcoredump/RedWipe/README.md

 comments and posts to random data before deletion.
 This may prevent the original messages from being recovered.

+As suggested by gsuberland, "People should also be aware that Reddit comments can and will be indexed by third parties, including Google and Wayback.
+There are also other services out there designed to specifically "undelete" reddit threads.
+While this project is a good start, your deleted data may still be accessible elsewhere."

 **This is due to a limitation in the Reddit API.